-- (a) The Vice President of Student Development may initiate disciplinary proceedings against a student who: - Conducts himself in a manner that significantly interferes with college teaching, research, administration, disciplinary proceedings or other college activities, including its public service functions, or with other authorized activities on college premises. - Damages, defaces or destroys college property or property of a member of the college community or campus visitor: - Knowingly gives false information in response to requests from the College. - Engages in hazing, as defined by state law and college reg-(iv) ulations: - Forges, alters or misuses college documents, records or I.D. (v) cards: - Violates college policies or regulations concerning parking, registration of student organizations, use of college facilities, or the time, place and manner of public expression: - (vii) Fails to comply with directions of college officials acting in the performance of their duties: - (viii) Conducts himself in a manner which adversely affects his suitability as a member of the academic community or endangers his own safety or the safety of others - (ix) Illegally possesses, uses, sells, or purchases drugs, narcolics, hallucinogens, or alcoholic beverages on or off campus: - Commits any act which is classified as an indictable offense under either state or federal law.
+- (a) The Vice President of Student Development may initiate disciplinary proceedings against a student who: - Conducts himself in a manner that significantly interferes with college teaching, research, administration, disciplinary proceedings or other college activities, including its public service functions, or with other authorized activities on college premises; - (ii) Damages, defaces or destroys college property or property of a member of the college community or campus visitor; (iii) Knowingly gives false information in response to requests from - the College; (iv) Engages in hazing, as defined by state law and college reg- - (iv) Engages in nazing, as defined by state law and college regulations; - (v) Forges, alters or misuses college documents, records or I.D. cards; - (vi) Violates college policies or regulations concerning parking, registration of student organizations, use of college facilities, or the time, place and manner of public expression; - (vii) Fails to comply with directions of college officials acting in the performance of their duties; - (viii) Conducts himself in a manner which adversely affects his suitability as a member of the academic community or endangers his own safety or the safety of others - (ix) Illegally possesses, uses, sells, or purchases drugs, narcotics, hallucinogens, or alcoholic beverages on or off campus; - (x) Commits any act which is classified as an indictable offense under either state or federal law.